VolkanSah/MiniGreX/README.md

 - [Become a 'Sponsor'](https://github.com/sponsors/volkansah)

 ## Contributing
-If you want to contribute to this plugin, please create a new branch and submit a pull request.
+If you want to contribute to this CMS, please create a new branch and submit a pull request.
 We welcome all contributions, including bug fixes, feature requests, and translations.

 ### Thank you for your support!
 - If you appreciate my work, please consider [becoming a 'Sponsor'](https://github.com/sponsors/volkansah), giving a :star: to my projects, or following me.